verbosely/verbosely-frontend/README.md

 # Lexicon

-*A single-page web application for visualizing culturally and historically important lexicographic data in the browser.*
+*This repository contains the Next.js SPA, Flask application, and HTTP/WSGI server configurations that provide browser-access to an ISO-24613-compliant machine-readable dictionary containing culturally and historically important lexicographic data.*

 ## Overview